SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 ## Cloud Foundry Setup

-The sample application specifies a dependency on a service instance named `solace-messaging-sample-instance` in its manifiest (See `java-app/manifest.yml`).
+The sample application specifies a dependency on a service instance named `solace-pubsub-sample-instance` in its manifiest (See `java-app/manifest.yml`).
 This must be an instance of the Solace Messaging Service which can be created with this command:

 ```
-cf create-service solace-messaging shared solace-messaging-sample-instance
+cf create-service solace-pubsub enterprise-shared solace-pubsub-sample-instance
 ```

 ## Deploying